Garrafao/TokenChange/README.md

 ## Example Lexical semantic change detection
 The scripts create token vectors for sentences of two times and clusters them.
 Then it automatically saves the semantic change scores (APD, COS, JSD) and the actual clustering labels in a file (`Files/LSC/lsc_scores.csv` and `Files/Clustering/cluster_labels.csv`).
+In this example both test sentences are identical, so the semantic change score should be zero or close tp zer0o.

 ### Example count based:
 ```python